Big Demon Adam Tomlinson's year likely over after suspected ACL blow

-MELBOURNE'S unbeaten start to the season has hit a major stumbling block with fears that in-form defender Adam Tomlinson faces an extended stint on the sidelines.
+MELBOURNE'S unbeaten start to the season has hit a major stumbling block with fears that in-form defender Adam Tomlinson has ruptured his anterior cruciate ligament.

-Tomlinson hurt his left knee during an innocuous contest in the first quarter of the Demons' 30-point victory over the Kangaroos on Sunday afternoon and the initial signs don't look good for the 27-year-old.
+Tomlinson hurt his left knee during an innocuous contest in the first quarter of the Demons' 30-point victory over the Kangaroos on Sunday.

 KANGAROOS v DEMONS Full match coverage and stats